 This one is certainly “time permitting,” but if you solved a customer’s issue, check in with them a few days or weeks later.
 A simple call or email can go a long way in showing the customer that you actually do care about them.
 Worst case, they don’t respond to your email or quickly thank you for the call.
 Best case, they keep doing business with you and tell others about their experience.

-Of course this isn’t all there is to improving your customer service skills—but it’s a start.
-If you’ve got a great customer service tip, share it with the Kashoo community on Twitter.
+Of course, this isn’t all there is to improve your customer service skills—but it’s a start.
+If you’ve got a great customer service tip, share it with the Kashoo Small Business owner community on Facebook.